Dejan Stefanović

-Dejan Stefanović (Serbian Cyrillic: Дејан Стефановић; born 28 October 1974) is a Serbian retired professional footballer.
+Dejan Stefanović (Serbian Cyrillic: Дејан Стефановић; born 28 October 1974) is a Serbian former professional footballer, who is the president of the Slovenian footballers and sportsmen union.

+As a player he was a defender who notably played in the Premier League for Sheffield Wednesday, Portsmouth and Fulham.
+He also played for Red Star Belgrade, Radnički Belgrade and Vitesse.
+He finished his professional career in 2009 whilst with Norwich City, although he briefly signed for non-league club Havant & Waterlooville a year later.

+Stefanovic was capped a combined 23 times by Yugoslavia and successor nation Serbia and Montenegro.

 Early life

 While growing up, Stefanović supported Milan and idolized defender Franco Baresi, which inspired him to become a footballer.

 Club career

 Red Star Belgrade

 Stefanović began his career in his home town with Dinamo Vranje before being signed by Red Star Belgrade.
 Whilst at the club he made his international debut for FR Yugoslavia, aged 20, against Hong Kong in January 1995.

 Sheffield Wednesday

 During the 1995–96 season, English club Sheffield Wednesday signed Stefanović and his compatriot, striker Darko Kovačević.
 Stefanović cost the English club £2 million.
 However, Stefanović struggled to break into the Wednesday side with Emerson Thome and Des Walker among those ahead of him in the pecking order.

 In 1998–99, after playing 72 games for the club, Stefanović was released on a free transfer after he failed to make enough first-team appearances to qualify for a work permit extension.